Twelve Minutes: Plot

 Unfortunately, the loop still repeats, so the husband focuses on finding the brother's identity.
 By interrogating the cop with this new information, he learns that his mother, whom he had never met, was the nanny.

-In shock, his repressed memories return, and he relives that fateful New Year's evening eight years ago: He confronts the man who took care of him and confesses he has fallen in love with his daughter, only to learn that this man is his father, and the daughter is his half-sister.
+In shock, his repressed memories return, and he relives that fateful New Year's evening eight years ago.
+He confronts the man who took care of him and confesses he has fallen in love with his daughter, only to learn that this man is his father, and the daughter is his half-sister.
 Unable to cope with the truth, a struggle ensues, and he accidentally shoots his father and flees.

-Using the watch to reverse time, the husband returns to reality, where he is still talking with his father about falling in love with his half-sister; the time loops are revealed to be the husband imagining a positive future with his wife, and the cop is a manifestation of his father's interference.
+Using the watch to reverse time, the husband returns to reality, where he is still talking to his father about falling in love with his half-sister.
+The time loops are revealed to be the husband imagining a positive future with his wife, and the cop is a manifestation of his father's interference.
 If the husband refuses his father's proposal to leave his half-sister, the scuffle repeats and he accidentally breaks his father's neck, and the loops continue to repeat.
 If the husband decides to accept his father's proposal, he enters a loop where the apartment is empty and he is alone.
 If the husband recites a book that the wife was reading during the loops, the father offers to help him to forget his half-sister, causing the loops to reset and begin anew.
-Finally, if the husband recites that same book once more, then stares at the clock before choosing to forget, the father tells him to end his imaginary future, ending all the time loops.
+Finally, if the husband recites that same book once more, then stares at the clock before choosing to forget, the father tells him to stop his imaginary future, ending all the time loops.